bjones1/CodeChat/micro/book/asm_intro.rst

 #.
 What error does the assembler report?

 To explain this error, let's examine how an assembly language intstruction becomes the bits which compose a machine-language instruction.
+We'll begin by looking at the machine code generated for the previous program.

 Another ``mov``
 =================================================================================